500 Terry Francois Street

 San Francisco, CA 94158

 How genes are turned off and then maintained in a repressed state throughout countless cell divisions?
 During embryonic development, or in disease, large sets of lineage-specific genes become transcriptionally inactive and spatially compacted.
-The repressed-state of these genes is then maintained, allowing for the maintenance of cell identity.
+The repressed state of these genes is then maintained, allowing for the maintenance of cell identity.
 In all multicellular organisms, these processes are dependent on the histone modifier polycomb repressive complexes (PRCs).
 The enzymatic activity and the recruitment of PRCs to chromatin are regulated by sub-stoichiometric protein co-factors — accessory subunits.
 Mechanistic studies into how PRCs are regulated by their accessory subunits are challenging, given their redundancy in vivo.
 Proteomic studies indicate that different types of PRCs do not interact externally to the context of chromatin, but biochemical and cell-based assays imply for cooperation between them.
-How chromatin-bound histone modifiers work together to facilitate gene repression?
+How do chromatin-bound histone modifiers work together to facilitate gene repression?
 This fundamental question remained open, challenged by redundancy between subunits of modifier complexes in vivo and difficulties in the purification and studies of fully assembled holo-enzymatic complexes in vitro.

 The Davidovich lab aims to discover how different chromatin-modifying complexes work together and how they utilise their various accessory subunits to maintain the repressed state of genes.
 We seek to understand, down to atomic resolution, how the functions of polycomb-group proteins function are modulated by their environment and their various binding partners.
 To do this, we are combining next-generation sequencing‐based techniques with molecular biology and biochemical approaches, in vitro and in vivo, for coherent functional study.
 We are further studying the structural basis for the function of chromatin-modifying complexes at low and high resolution using structural biology approaches, including X-ray crystallography, high-resolution cryo‐electron microscopy (cryo‐EM), electron cryotomography and crosslinking mass-spectrometry (XL-MS and RBDmap).